 There are a few moments in life that feel like a lightbulb going off.
 Suddenly, you can see a new idea in stunning clarity – and if you’ve recently had a lightbulb moment with an app idea, you’re probably excited.
-As you should be: mobile apps bring in about $60 billion in global revenue every year, making them a juicy market for any entrepreneur.

 But after the excitement of the lightbulb moment wears off, you might find yourself thinking… what now?
 How do you turn an app idea into a real business?
 How do you make an app?